 Brand communities foster retention

 When you create a community for your target audience/customers, they feel more connected and invested in your brand.
-This emotional bond formed with their peers, and your brand can lead to more business, referrals, and even help you overcome bad PR and conflicts.
+This emotional bond formed with their peers, and your brand can lead to more business and referrals.
+It can even help you build positive brand equity, and overcome bad PR and conflicts.
+You might also create brand loyalists, who always choose you over your competitors.

 Where should your online community live?